4 Wonderful Lessons for Playing Golf in the Wind

 2. Clay Ballard Talks About Extra Club

 Top Speed Golf’s Clay Ballard agrees the keys to effective wind shots are to keep the ball low and reduce the amount of spin.
-During his four-minute video on playing in the wind, Ballard also says to take at least one extra club for the distance.
-“Since this is a little too much club, what we’re going to actually do is choke down on it a half-inch or three-quarters of an inch so that’s going to take a little of that distance off.”
+During his four-minute video on playing in the wind, Ballard says to take at least one extra club for the distance.
+“Since this is a little too much club, what we’re going to actually do is choke down on it a half-inch or three-quarters of an inch.
+So that’s going to take a little of that distance off.”

 Ballard’s second key for the wind swing is not to rush the shot, to be smooth back and through.
 “I’m not going to try to kill the golf ball,” Ballard says.
 “If I try to kill it I’ll end up hitting down too much, getting too aggressive and getting too much spin on there.”

-His final tip for playing the shot into the wind is to hit the ball a little higher on the clubface to take off some spin.
+His final tip is to hit the ball a little higher on the clubface to take off some spin.
 “The lower the spin, the lower the ball flight,” Ballard says.